-The series will especially include information, support and strategies for self–care to protect the physical and mental health of the carer.
-Expert webinars on a range of topics will encourage carer families to have difficult conversations as early as possible and will provide information and advice about planning for the future.
-The webinars will be recorded and made accessible to carers who are not able to participate in live events.
+The series includes information, support and strategies for self–care to protect the physical and mental health of the carer.
+Expert webinars on a range of topics encourage carer families to have difficult conversations as early as possible and provide information and advice about planning for the future.
+The webinars have been recorded and made accessible to carers who are not able to participate in live events.

-Although expert advice and information will be provided, the Cuimhne Carers Project is about learning what works from each other – carers and people with dementia.
-Our secure online forum has been established so carers can communicate confidentially with each other, share the thoughts and feelings they might be unwilling to share with family members, swap tips and ways of coping and generally support each other in their caring roles.
+Although expert advice and information is provided, the Cuimhne Carers Project is about learning what works from each other – carers and people with dementia.

 The website also provides information and resources about Irish organisations providing dementia or relevant services at local level.
 It will also provide information about mainstream specialist services or resources such as Dementia UK,Alzheimer’s Society, Carers UK, Age UK.